KarimKabbara00/Directory-Manager/README.md

 ## Client Application

-To set up the Client Applicaiton, you must do the following:
+To set up the Client Application, you must do the following:

 1. Update the connection parameters at the beginning of these files: